dfds/dojo/workshops/crossplane-hackathon/katas/2/kata/README.md

 kubectl get xrd
 ```

-Verify that it has created the custom resource definitions (claims) by running the following command:
+Verify that it has created the custom resource definitions for the composite and the claims by running the following command:

 ```
 kubectl get crd | grep example.org